chenzx921020/MoEQuant/asserts/inter-expert_balance.md

 # The Impact of Expert Imbalance on Hessian Estimation

 ## 1. Problem Definition and Background
-In Hessian-based quantization methods (e.g., GPTQ), the Hessian matrix is utilized for weight compensation to minimize quantization errors.
-However, the imbalance in calibration set distribution across experts in Mixture-of-Experts (MoE) models significantly affects the accuracy of Hessian estimation.
+There exists a relationship between expert balance and quantization performance.
+Taking the GPTQ quantization method as an example, it relies on the Hessian matrix to perform weight compensation.
+Since the optimization of the objective function ensures that the input samples are positively correlated with the Hessian matrix.
+The imbalance in calibration set distribution across experts in Mixture-of-Experts (MoE) models significantly affects the accuracy of Hessian estimation.
 This section theoretically analyzes the impact of expert imbalance on Hessian estimation bias and establishes its relationship with quantization errors.

 ---